Daniel Rahimi: Playing career

 After playing with the junior and senior teams of IF Björklöven in the Swedish J20 SuperElit and HockeyAllsvenskan (Swe-1) leagues, Rahimi was selected 82nd overall in the third round of the 2006 NHL Entry Draft by the Vancouver Canucks.
 Rahimi was scouted as a stay-at-home defenceman, drafted on the recommendation of the Canucks Swedish scout and former player Thomas Gradin.

 Upon being drafted, he returned to IF Björklöven in 2006–07, then joined the Manitoba Moose, the Canucks' American Hockey League (AHL) affiliate, for the playoffs once his season in the HockeyAllsvenskan had finished.
 In 2007–08, he split the season between the Moose and the Victoria Salmon Kings, the Canucks' ECHL affiliate, scoring five points in 19 ECHL games and five points in 41 AHL games.
 After spending the 2008–09 season entirely with the Moose, he was traded by the Canucks along with fellow prospect Patrick White to the San Jose Sharks for defencemen Christian Ehrhoff and Brad Lukowich on August 28, 2009.

-After two full regular seasons with the Manitoba Moose, he signed with the Elitserien (SEL) team Rögle BK for the 2009–10 season to make his debut in the top Swedish league.
+He returned to Sweden and signed with the Elitserien (SEL) team Rögle BK for the 2009–10 season to make his debut in the top Swedish league.
 In 55 games, he scored eight points, but in the 2010 Kvalserien regulation tournament, Rögle were relegated to the Swe-1 league.
 To remain in the SEL league, he signed a two-year contract lasting until the end of the 2011–12 season with HV71.
 He then signed a two-year contract with Linköpings HC in the same league, expiring after the 2012–13 season.
+In his last season at the club, 2015-6, he was the league's player who picked up the most penalty minutes in the regular season, with eighty-four PIM in 51 games.
+This reflected his hard hitting style of defense play.

-On March 5, 2016, he signed a one-year contract with HC Davos of the NLA.
+On 5 March 2016, he signed a one-year contract with HC Davos of the NLA.
 After one year in Switzerland, Rahimi returned to his native Sweden, signing with the Växjö Lakers in April 2017.
+He was part their team that won the Le Mat Trophy in the 2017-18 season.

+After three years with the Lakers, he returned to his junior club, IF Björklöven for the 2020-21 season, although they were in the second division of Swedish hockey (HockeyAllsvenskan).
+He remained at the club until his retirement.

 International play

 Rahimi has played for Sweden in two World Junior Championships.
 He made his debut at the 2006 World Junior Championships in British Columbia, tallying two points in five games as Sweden finished the tournament in fifth place.
 At the 2007 World Junior Championships the following year, in his home country, Sweden finished in fourth as the host country.
 Rahimi did not register a point during the tournament.

-He won a bronze medal with the Swedish national team at the 2014 IIHF World Championships.